 You Are Ready!

 Begin preparing now by doing the following:

-Disclose your disability needs to program staff early, so appropriate arrangements can be made in advance.
+- Disclose your disability needs early to your study abroad program manager and, if applicable, your program provider, so appropriate arrangements can be made in advance.

-Remember that other cultures may provide disability access in a different way -- learn about what types of accommodation are typically provided in your host country, and be flexible and open to different ways of accommodating your disability.
+- Other countries may provide disability access in a different way -- learn about what types of accommodation are typical provided in your host country, and be flexible and open to different ways of accommodating your disability.

-Before you go, find out as much as you can about your host culture and how they view disability by reading, talking to other students, and attending pre-departure orientation sessions.
+- Before you go, find out as much as you can about your host culture and how it views disability by reading, talking to other students, and attending pre-departure orientation sessions.
 The more you know, the better prepared you will be for the interaction between your disability and the new environment.